omkarvw/NewsApp/README.md

-# NewsApp
+# NewsPupper

 ## Description
-NewsApp is a React-based web application that allows users to browse and read news articles from various sources.
+NewsPupper is a React-based web application that allows users to browse and read news articles from various sources.
 It provides a user-friendly interface where users can explore different categories and view detailed information about each article.
 The app fetches news data from a third-party API and presents it in an organized and visually appealing manner.

 ## Table of Contents
 - [Installation](#installation)